Liposomes protect ingredients through the GI tract, merging their contents into cells to improve the biodistribution of compounds.

 Liposomes release bioactive nutrients by membrane fusion.
-They delay the clearance and increase the intravascular circulation time of encapsulated nutrients and prolonging retention time.
+They delay the clearance and increase the intravascular circulation time of encapsulated nutrients and prolong retention time.

 At the first stage of liposome-cell interaction, liposomes adhere to the cell surface.
 Following such binding, the liposome is internalized into the cell by the mechanism of endocytosis (or phagocytosis).
 This is followed by the enzymatic digestion of the liposome in the intracellular compartment, accompanied by the intracellular distribution.

-The active nutrient encapsulated in the liposome is protected from metabolism and the molecule becomes active only after release from liposome.
+The active nutrient encapsulated in the liposome is protected from metabolism and the molecule becomes active only after released from the liposome.

 These encapsulating phospholipids bond with cell membranes to facilitate intracellular delivery.
 They are successful in this because they are able to bypass the digestive processes that normally degrade foreign substances.

-Liposomes ensure safe delivery of encapsulated cargo retain it in tissues and cells.
+Liposomes ensure the safe delivery of encapsulated cargo retain it in tissues and cells.